jay-johnson/docker-rails-app/README.md

 [![Travis](https://travis-ci.org/jay-johnson/docker-rails-app.svg)](https://travis-ci.org/jay-johnson/docker-rails-app.svg)

-This repository is an example for showing how to setup a local development environment with docker hosting a rails application running inside a container image
+This repository is an example for showing how to setup a local development environment with docker hosting a rails application running inside a container image.
+It also uses Travis CI (https://travis-ci.org/jay-johnson/docker-rails-app) for Docker container building and then running the tests against the rails application from inside the container.

 ### Install